Languages of the Roman Empire: Egypt

 In Egypt, Coptic predominated, but Greek had been in use since the conquest of Alexander, and Latin and Greek were the administrative languages during the Roman Imperial period.
 Alexandria, founded in 331 BC under Greek rule and one of the three largest cities of the Roman Empire, was a leading city in Greek intellectual life during the Hellenistic and Imperial periods.
 Famed for the Library of Alexandria, it was also a center for the dissemination of Christianity, which spread first among Greek speakers in Egypt.

-Around 700 AD, Greek was replaced for administrative use by Arabic, the language of the conquerors.
+Around 700 AD, Greek was replaced for administrative use by Arabic after the Arab conquest of Egypt.
 Coptic began to decline, and from this point, was preserved mainly for liturgical purposes.

 Eastern empire

 Although Greek was in common use around the Mediterranean and into Asia Minor even beyond Imperial borders, linguistic distribution in the eastern part of the Empire was complex.
 Now-extinct languages in Anatolia included Galatian (the form of Celtic introduced by invading Gauls in the 3rd century BC), Phrygian, Pisidian, and Cappadocian, attested by Imperial-era inscriptions.
 Christian sources also mention the survival of Galatian, Cappadocian, Mysian, and Isaurian in Asia Minor.
-Like Greek and Latin, these are categorized as Indo-European.
+Like Greek and Latin, these are sometimes categorized as Indo-European.
 Phrygian is not named as a language in a literary text until the 6th century, but is preserved in about a hundred funerary inscriptions in Greek script, most accompanied by Greek text as well and dating from the 3rd century.
 A Cappadocian accent in speaking Greek seems to be mentioned in a few sources.

 Outside the military, Latin never became the language of everyday life in the East.
 An exception was the Roman colony of Berytus (present-day Beirut), where a Latin education could be obtained, and which became famous for its school of Roman law.